rafalp/Misago/dev-docs/plugins/hooks/filter-threads-posts-queryset-hook.md

 # `filter_threads_posts_queryset_hook`

-This hook wraps the standard function that Misago uses to filter a queryset to retrieve posts user can see.
+This hook wraps the standard function that Misago uses to filter a queryset to retrieve posts the user can see.

-This function is usually combined with the filter_threads_queryset to retrieve all posts the user can see from visible threads, e.g. for search results or user activity feeds.
+This function is usually combined with the `filter_threads_queryset` to retrieve all posts the user can see from visible threads, e.g. for search results or user activity feeds.

 ## Location